crazy010323/epic-nfts-smart-contract/README.md

 # On-Chain NFT Minting Project with HardHat

-This smart contract allows users to mint NFTs not to IPFS, but On-Chain NFTs.
+This smart contract allows users to mint a collection of NFTs.
 Also provides a test js code for testing/auditing/deploying.

 Try running some of the following tasks: